Skip to main content

 La Jonction

-A steep hike of around 3-4 hours will take you high above the Chamonix valley to the top of the Glacier des Bossons.
+A steep hike of around three to four hours will take you high above the Chamonix valley to the top of the Glacier des Bossons.
 You’re so close to the glacier that you can peer into the crevasses and hear the ice groaning and creaking as it slowly shifts.
 Eerie but fascinating, a truly unique place to enjoy your sandwiches.
 In summer start by taking the small Les Bossons chairlift.

 Croix des Posettes